75+ Mounts Ranked

 Using the CGX for Visual Astronomy & Planetary Imaging

-The CGX includes a built-in polar alignment feature/routine, which is incredibly useful for visual observers.
-It calculates your alignment error based on your three-star alignment, which is incredibly useful for observers who do not want to use the polar scope, or those who have no clear view of the celestial pole.
+The CGX includes a built-in polar alignment feature/routine, which was incredibly useful to me for visual observation.
+It calculates your alignment error based on your three-star alignment, which is incredibly useful for observers who do not want to use the polar scope or those who have no clear view of the celestial pole.

 The CGX can take a very high amount of weight for visual use, but that also means that the mount itself is fairly heavy.
 This becomes a major issue that you will have to think about if you want a mount with such a high payload capacity as the CGX.